8 Quart Instant Pot Hard Boiled Eggs

 INSTRUCTIONS

-1. Pour one and a half cups of water into the bottom of your 8 quart instant pot.
-Place the trivet into the instant pot and arrange the eggs in a single layer on top of the trivet.
+1. Pour 1 1/2 cups of water into the bottom of your 8-quart Instant Pot.
+Place the trivet into the Instant Pot and arrange the eggs in a single layer on top of the trivet.

-3. Select the manual/pressure cook, high pressure setting and set the time to five minutes.
-After 10 seconds the display will say On.
-Once the instant pot is pressurized, the float valve will rise and the cook timer will begin counting down.
+3. Select Manual/Pressure Cook, High Pressure, and set the time to 5 minutes.
+After 10 seconds, the display says On.
+Once the Instant Pot is pressurized, the float valve rises and the cook timer begins counting down.

 4. While the eggs are cooking, prepare the ice bath by filling a large bowl with water and ice.

-5. At the end of the five minutes, carefully turn the steam release valve to the venting position to quick pressure release.
-When the float valve drops, open the instant pot and carefully transfer the eggs to the cool water ice bath.
+5. At the end of the 5 minutes, carefully turn the steam release valve to the venting position for a quick pressure release.
+When the float valve drops, open the Instant Pot and carefully transfer the eggs to the ice bath.
 Leave the eggs in the ice bath for 10 minutes.

 NOTES